diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab5.rst

     will send to other BIG-IP systems that are part of a sync-only or sync-failover group

--   Under Device Management, Devices, select the local BIG-IP **it will be notated with teh (Self) suffix.
+#.
+Under Device Management, Devices, select the local BIG-IP **it will be
+    notated with teh (Self) suffix.

--  Under Device Connectivity on the top bar select:
+#.
+Under Device Connectivity on the top bar select:

--  ConfigSync
+#.
+ConfigSync

--  Use the Sefl-IP Address of the HA VLAN for the local addresses
+#.
+Use the Self-IP Address of the HA VLAN for the local addresses

--  Failover Network
+#.
+Failover Network

 #.
 In the **Failover Unicast Configuration** section select the **Add** button